 Integration – key to Three Ireland’s successful API-driven transformation

 Three Ireland decided to use its merger with Telefonica O2 as an opportunity to run a modernization initiative alongside the consolidation and rationalization of two different brands, over a 3-year period, driven by Torry Harris.

 Our API Management platform, DigitMarketTM API Manager (DM-APIM) is a complete package to help manage your APIs and turn them into tools that propel your business forward.
 It has four components that work in unison to provide the following basic runtime functionality:

 This portal allows API publishers to configure the APIs, API packs, usage plans, usage policies, etc. Key features include:

 - Create secure API proxies

 - Create API packs from multiple APIs

 - Advanced Policy library with the facility to share policies across multiple APIs

 - Configure transformations at API and resource levels

-- Ability to create multiple usage plans with different set of runtime policies for each plan Ex: Basic, Gold, Silver, Platinum, etc
+- Ability to create multiple usage plans with a different set of runtime policies for each plan.
+For instance, Basic, Gold, Silver, Platinum, etc.

 - Ability to selectively deploy and manage plans on different gateway runtime instances from a single screen